barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 </p>

-- One thing to notice: The above architecture is suitable for ImageNet whose sizes are large, for other datasets like MNIST or CIFAR10, we have to reduce some layers to avoid Vanish Gradient.
+- One thing to notice: The above architecture is suitable for ImageNet whose size is large, for other datasets like MNIST or CIFAR10, we have to reduce some layers to avoid Vanish Gradient.
 Source code for AlexNet: